Korea's quirky messaging apps go on offensive in text-happy Indonesia

 "Indonesia is probably the most competitive mobile messenger market right now...
 And it's a key market we want to win," said Kate Sohn, vice president of Kakao's global business development division.

-KakaoTalk has gained 16 million users in just one year in Indonesia after Kakao signed an advertising deal with Big Bang - a K-Pop boy band popular in Indonesia - and started offering unlimited KakaoTalk data through carrier Telkomsel (TLKM.JK).
+KakaoTalk has gained 16 million users in just one year in Indonesia after Kakao signed an advertising deal with Big Bang - a K-Pop boy band popular in Indonesia - and started offering unlimited KakaoTalk data through carrier Telkomsel.

 BBM was first on both since becoming available through those stores in October.
 Broadening compatibility freed BBM users from BlackBerry handsets, and left BlackBerry with just 5 percent of Indonesia's smartphone market in October-December from 34 percent a year earlier.